Felly Bull

 Tips

 • To achieve the best results with the ribeye steak, you need to make sure that the meat is sliced thinly.
-One way to do this is by freezing the steak for about 30 minutes before slicing it.
+One way to do this is to freeze the steak for 30 minutes before slicing it.
 This allows you to easily slice through the steak as thinly as possible.
-Of course, you’ll also need a sharp knife that can do the hard work for you.
+Of course, you'll also need a sharp knife that can do the hard work for you.

 • The traditional recipe uses hoagie rolls, which are difficult to source in our local supermarkets.
 Sub rolls are a good substitute.

-• Cheez Whiz is the traditional cheese used in a Philly cheesesteak…something we don’t get in the UK.
+• Cheez Whiz is the traditional cheese used in a Philly cheesesteak - but we don't get this in the UK.
 Good substitutes are slices of provolone or American cheese slices (cheese slices/cheese singles in the UK).

 • You can also use garlic butter or vegetable oil for the sub rolls, if you prefer.